SDLoyd/Burnout/index.md

 ## Description

-The Kaggle [data](https://www.kaggle.com/blurredmachine/are-your-employees-burning-out) provided by [Paras Varshney](https://www.kaggle.com/blurredmachine).
+The purpose of this project is to analyze a Kaggle data set and to create a predictive burnout model.

 ## Data

-The Kaggle [data](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) provided by [Clément Bisaillon](https://www.kaggle.com/clmentbisaillon).
+The Kaggle [data](https://www.kaggle.com/blurredmachine/are-your-employees-burning-out) provided by [Paras Varshney](https://www.kaggle.com/blurredmachine).

 ## EDA

 A pandas-profiling [report](https://sdloyd.github.io/FakeNews/pandasprofile/fakenews-pandas-profile-report.html) is available.

 ## Code